doc-wombat/breakout/core/src/breakout/to do.md

 ## other:
 - make executable
 - change window icon
-- add the restart buttons to win and end screen ✔
+- add the restart buttons to win and end screens ✔

 ## bugs:
 - flickering on return to menu screen ✔